 - Add a pillow or a leg wedge under the knees to keep the lower back in a neutral position

-3. For stomach sleepers or degenerative disk disease
+3. For stomach sleepers or those with degenerative disk disease (VIDEO)

-Generally, sleeping on the stomach isn’t recommended because it’s hard on the back, but long-held habits can be tough to break.
+Generally, sleeping on the stomach isn’t recommended because it’s hard on the back, but long-held habits can be challenging to break.

 However, stomach sleeping may be helpful for people with degenerative disk disease (see #3 in this list).

-This video shows how to give better support while sleeping on the stomach to keep the spine in a neutral position.
+This video (above) shows how to give better support while sleeping on the stomach to keep the spine neutral.

 Key points:

-- Use a very thin pillow under the head or no pillow at all
+- Use a skinny pillow under the head or no pillow at all

 - Place a thin or medium pillow under the stomach or pelvis

-- Bring one leg to side and slightly bend it, put a pillow under this knee
+- Bring one leg to the side and slightly bend it, put a pillow under this knee

 4. For general back pain